Institute of International Education: IIE Global Network

-Budapest, Kyiv, Bratislava, Amman, Accra, Johannesburg, Lahore, Delhi, Beijing, Tokyo and Kuala Lumpur.
+Budapest, Kyiv, Bratislava, Amman, Accra, Johannesburg, Lahore, Delhi, Beijing, Tokyo, and Kuala Lumpur.

 Current programs and services

 The institute (IIE) governs more than 200+ programs serving more than 27,000 people from 185 nations each year.
-The focal point of the programs include: Fellowship and Scholarship Management, Higher Education Institutional Development, Emergency Student and Scholar Assistance, Leadership Development, and International Development.
+The focal point of the programs includes Fellowship and Scholarship Management, Higher Education Institutional Development, Emergency Student and Scholar Assistance, Leadership Development, and International Development.

 The programs involve participation in the US and abroad.

 Research and publications

 IIE conducts applied research and policy analysis in the field of international student mobility.
 Through research and program evaluations, IIE provides advising and counseling on international education and opportunities abroad.
-IIE's publications, reports and policy papers also provide resources for students and advisers, domestic and international governmental agencies, non-governmental organizations and foundations.
-Some of IIE's research projects include: Open Doors, Project Atlas and the Global Education Research Reports.
+IIE's publications, reports, and policy papers also provide resources for students and advisers, domestic and international governmental agencies, non-governmental organizations, and foundations.
+Some of IIE's research projects include Open Doors, Project Atlas, and the Global Education Research Reports.

 Revenue

-In the year of 2016, the institute's revenue totaled $592,227,753, with the assets of US$141,678,650 (2016).
+In the year 2016, the institute's revenue totaled $592,227,753, with assets of US$141,678,650 (2016).

 Governance

-IIE is governed by a Board of Trustees with input from advisory bodies and executive staff.
+IIE is governed by a board of trustees with input from advisory bodies and executive staff.
 The current president and CEO is Allan E. Goodman.